JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 The code instrumentation scans the compiled Java and Kotlin classes for JetBrains Annotations usages to replace them with their relevant functionalities.

 The task is controlled with the [`intellijPlatform.instrumentCode`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-instrumentCode) extension property, enabled by default.
 To properly run the instrumentation, a Java Compiler dependency must be available.
-This is applied by default by the plugin; previously, the `instrumentationTools()` helper was used, but it is now deprecated and calling it is no longer necessary.
+This is applied by default by the plugin; the former `instrumentationTools()` helper was removed and calling it is no longer necessary.
 You can still add and configure the dependency manually via [`javaCompiler()`](tools_intellij_platform_gradle_plugin_dependencies_extension.md#code-instrumentation) if needed.
 This dependency is resolved via the [`intellijDependencies()`](tools_intellij_platform_gradle_plugin_repositories_extension.md#additional-repositories) repository, which can be added separately or using the [`defaultRepositories()`](tools_intellij_platform_gradle_plugin_repositories_extension.md#default-repositories) helper.

 See also: